 Impact assessments can be carried out on individual processing operations or groups of processing operations.
 Multiple processing operations can only be included in the same assessment if they are similar.

-Impact assessments are designed to be a continuous process for identifying and controlling risks.
-Impact assessments must be carried out before processing begins and updated if necessary.
-A revision is required at least if the risks resulting from the associated processing operations change.
+A revision is required if the risks resulting from the associated processing operations change.
 Such changes can relate to the context or purposes of processing or the nature of the personal data (whose personal data or what personal data are being processed), the recipients of the data, the way data are combined, security measures, data transmissions beyond the EU and the EEA or the adoption of new technology.

 The criteria for carrying out impact assessments also apply to ongoing processing operations launched before 25 May 2018.
 In other words, controllers also need to carry out impact assessments on any ongoing processing operations whenever the criteria laid down in data protection regulations are satisfied.